Graph Kernels: A Survey: Graph Kernels

 \subsection{Neighborhood Aggregation Approaches}

 The Weisfeiler-Lehman subtree kernel triggered a lot of activity in the field of graph kernels.
 The relabeling procedure of the Weisfeiler-Lehman algorithm can be viewed as a \textit{neighborhood aggregation} scheme.
 The main idea behind neighborhood aggregation algorithms (a.k.a. message-passing algorithms) is that each vertex receives messages from its neighbors and utilizes these messages to update its representation.
 Following the success of this kernel, several variations of it were proposed.
 All these variations employ a neighborhood aggregation scheme similar to that of the Weisfeiler-Lehman algorithm.
-The goal of most of these works is to speed-up the computation time of the Weisfeiler-Lehman subtree kernel \cite{hido2009linear,kataoka2016hadamard}.
-However, other types of variations were also proposed such as a streaming version of the Weisfeiler-Lehman algorithm \cite{li2012nested}, and a kernel that uses the $k$-dimensional Weisfeiler-Lehman test of isomorphism \cite{morris2017global}.
+The goal of most of these works is to speed-up the computation time of the Weisfeiler-Lehman subtree kernel \shortcite{hido2009linear,kataoka2016hadamard}.
+However, other types of variations were also proposed such as a streaming version of the Weisfeiler-Lehman algorithm \shortcite{li2012nested}, a kernel that uses the $k$-dimensional Weisfeiler-Lehman test of isomorphism \shortcite{morris2017global}, and a method that augments the subtree features with topological information \shortcite{rieck2019persistent}.
 We next present the neighborhood hash kernel, a kernel that was born out of these research efforts.